BrainCircuitsBehaviorLab/village/docs/source/protocols/camera.md

-The default implementation of `draw` writes the status bar texts and pixel counts for both cameras, and for the CORRIDOR camera also draws the thresholded detection mask and area rectangles.
+The default implementation of `draw` writes the status bar texts and pixel counts for both cameras, and for the CORRIDOR camera also draws the thresholded detection mask and area rectangles (if VIEW_DETECTION is active).
 The default `draw_preview` draws those same overlays for the BOX camera via QPainter so they appear on screen but are not encoded into the video file.

 Create a file named `camera_draw` inside your project's `code` directory and define a class named `CameraDraw` that inherits from `CameraDrawBase`.
 The system detects